NUBIC/aker/README.md

 Camping, etc., in addition to Rails.

-In your Aker-protected Rack application, you have access to a `"aker"` key in the Rack environment.
+In your Aker-protected Rack application, you have access to a `"aker.check"` key in the Rack environment.
 This key will yield an instance of {Aker::Rack::Facade} which provides methods for determining who is logged in, checking permissions, requiring authentication, etc.  See its API documentation for more information.